TEACHING LARGE MODELS TO REASON ABOUT CAUSE AND EFFCTS

 Variational Implicit Processes Chao Ma, Yingzhen Li, and José Miguel Hernández-Lobato.
 Proceedings of the 36th International Conference on Machine Learning, 2019.

 Functional Variational Inference for Stochastic Processes Chao Ma, José Miguel Hernández-Lobato.
-Submitted, 2020
+Advances in Neural Information Processing Systems, 2024.

 State of the art modern AI algorithms often rely on the power of large datasets.
 One the contrary, Bayesian methods are often considered to be able to handle small-data regime much better.
 How about the gap in-between these two extreme situations?
 For example, human experts are often able to: 1, possess exaustive domain knowledge, 2, dynamically acquire new information based on the current understanding of the situation, and 3, make effective decisions given such limited information.
 Imagine a person walking into a hospital with a broken arm.
 The first question from health-care personnel would likely be “How did you break you arm?” instead of “Do you have a cold?”, because the answer reveals relevant information for this patient’s treatment.